Markets

 This point of view implicitly assumes that the response to tariffs that might have gone into effect was worse for the economy than dealing with the tariffs we actually have.
 Or in other words, preparing for hell and ending up in purgatory seems downright heavenly.

-“The US economy is reaccelerating, and US economic data is surprising to the strong side, much as it often starts to do around this time of year,” wrote Brent Donnelly, president of Spectra Markets ahead of the jobs report, which he warned could be a huge wildcard.
-“The soft patch triggered by US policy uncertainty is over—and it was not dramatic.”
+“The US economy is reaccelerating, and US economic data is surprising to the strong side, much as it often starts to do around this time of year,” Brent Donnelly, president of Spectra Markets, wrote ahead of the jobs report, which he warned could be a huge wild card.
+“The soft patch triggered by US policy uncertainty is over — and it was not dramatic.”

-Even as US job growth has slowed meaningfully and various measures of the strength of the labor market have softened, consumer spending appears to be holding up reasonably well.
+Even as US jobs growth has slowed meaningfully and various measures of the strength of the labor market have softened, consumer spending appears to be holding up reasonably well.

 US consumption is top-heavy.
-The top 40% of earners drive more than 60% of spending, as of the most recent BLS data available.
+The top 40% of earners drive more than 60% of spending, as of the most recent Bureau of Labor Statistics data available.
 In July, my old boss Tracy Alloway discussed a recent Federal Reserve paper showing that the resilience of the US consumer since 2021 is thanks to those earning over $100,000.

-Which brings us to one big swing factor seemingly buoying the US consumer — which makes up about 70% of the economy — the stock market, and who has gotten to enjoy its renewed return to all-time highs after its trough in April: everyone, but in particular, retail traders who bought the dip.
+Which brings us to one big swing factor seemingly buoying the US consumer that makes up about 70% of the economy: the stock market, and who has gotten to enjoy its renewed return to all-time highs after its trough in April — everyone, but in particular, retail traders who bought the dip.

 And beyond simply looking at retail traders, the stock market is nearly as important as it’s ever been to American households’ net worth.